calemonte/soccer-news-scraper/README.md

 cd /soccer-news-scraper
 npm install
 ```
 To develop this project locally, you will need to have MongoDB installed and the [server running](https://docs.mongodb.com/manual/tutorial/manage-mongodb-processes/#start-mongod-processes).
+Then, enter `node server.js` in your terminal to spin up the application.

 ## Technologies Used